 The area of the Wide and Narrow Alley was called “Shaocheng” during the Qing Dynasty.
 Back then, it was the house of the Eight Banners of the Manchu, which were military and administrative people of China’s last imperial dynasty.

 Access to this area was not permitted to the Han people; however, when the regime changed and the communists took over the whole country, they moved their own people into the area.
 In the end, the people of Chengdu received Shaocheng again.

 This part of Chengdu had many mansions inside and after the mentioned incidents, many of them were transformed into homes for the people.
 Wide and Narrow Alley, which used to be the wealthy part of Chengdu, changed into a poor part that lasted for half a century.

 Chinese families occupied each mansion and each family took a room as their place of residence.
 The large beautiful halls that one day had chandeliers inside, then had smoked meats and laundry hanging off of them, and the regal gardens, which used to be a place for the rich, transformed into a place for noodles shops and tea houses.

 In 2003, everything changed.
 The local government decided to fix the alley up in order to protect the historic buildings and make the living conditions better.
 The local government planned to develop this area into a destination for commercial and tourism purposes.

-The government gained the financial part of their plan to buy the houses from outside sources that included some foreign investments.
-After renovations and reconstructions, the area became a tourist spot where souvenir shops, restaurants, cafes cater to the visitors.
+The government gained the financial part of its plan to buy the houses from outside sources that included some foreign investments.
+After renovations and reconstructions, the area became a tourist spot where souvenir shops, restaurants, and cafes cater to visitors.

 Different Sections of the Wide and Narrow Alley